 Wildlife

-Strict rules Brunei has in place to safeguard its varied wildlife include fines for poaching and illegal trade of threatened species.
-The nation is also dedicated to encourage environmentally friendly behaviors in order to protect its natural surroundings.
+Strict rules that Brunei has in place to safeguard its varied wildlife include fines for poaching and illegal trade of threatened species.
+The nation is also dedicated to encouraging environmentally friendly behaviors in order to protect its natural surroundings.

 Infrastructure